tpayne/docker-examples/samples/oracle/README.md

     awk '{print $1}')
 ```

-The image will take a while to initially launch, but once it has you can then create an image from the running container.
+The image will take a while to initially launch, but once it has you can then create an image from the running container with your specific requirements.

 ## Connecting to the Container
 To connect to the running container, use a connection string similar to the following depending on the client that you are using.